 “You don’t know whether to hug, or shake hands or if it’s okay to take off your mask,” he said.
 “There had to be a gentle re-discovery and re-connecting as we tried to do the most difficult play with difficult challenges, and in a short period of time.”

 One of the most interesting wrinkles for the production will be the recruitment of 18-year Boston Ballet veteran John Lam to the stage.
-While Lam has performed as a principle dancer his entire career with the Boston Ballet, and has done some Shakespeare dance productions, he said he has never performed on the Shakespearian stage.
+While Lam has performed as a principal dancer his entire career with the Boston Ballet, and has done some dance productions based on Shakespeare, he said he has never performed on the Shakespearian stage.